-A delay in medical treatment can oftentimes lead to wrongful death and we’ve seen multiple cases where a policyholder gets their claim denied by the issuing insurance carrier resulting in a halt in their medical treatment causing wrongful death.
+A medical treatment delay can often lead to wrongful death.
+We’ve seen multiple cases where a policyholder gets their claim denied by the issuing insurance carrier, resulting in a halt in their medical treatment and causing wrongful death.

-When you face unfair denial for the claims you were looking forward to, you can appeal the unfair denial, however, there will be a certain time period where you can make an appeal.
+When you face an unfair denial for the claims you were looking forward to, you can appeal the unfair denial.
+However, there will be a specific period where you can make an appeal.
 Many insurance policies encourage appeals rather than courts as they are expensive and time-consuming for these health insurance companies to deal with.

-Dealing with insurance companies is time-consuming and also requires diligent care when analyzing documents.
-Having an expert attorney to deal with insurance carriers is a great way to remove this responsibility from your shoulder and let the experts handle all the dirty work while you recover from any injuries or losses.
+Dealing with insurance companies is time-consuming and requires diligent care when analyzing documents.
+Having an expert attorney to deal with insurance carriers is a great way to remove this responsibility from your shoulder and let the experts handle all the dirty work.
+At the same time, you recover from any injuries or losses.

 We will analyze the applicable insurance policy, submit an appeal by completing the documentation for cash compensation, collect evidence from Medicare experts and prove your case with the health insurance providers.